Turn up the heat on food history at this monthly free cooking demonstration and history program

 Food history sizzles on stage at the National Museum of American History

-Every month we cook something different, but the food we make always ties back to our exhibitions, research, and collections (some of those objects might even be brought out of storage!).
+Every month, with the support of lead sponsor Hilton, we cook something different, but the food we make always ties back to our exhibitions, research, and collections (some of those objects might even be brought out of storage!).
 As we cook, we explore questions about food, identity, tradition, and innovation throughout American history:

 - What does our love of the backyard grill tell us about American leisure in the 1950s?

 - How did our supermarkets come to have fresh tomatoes all year long?